Bordman-ger/ioBroker.nodedmx/README.md

     enttec-open-usb-dmx: driver for "Enttec Open DMX USB".
 This device is NOT recommended, there are known hardware limitations and this driver is not very stable.
 (If possible better obtain a device with the "pro" chip)
     dmxking-utra-dmx-pro: driver for the DMXKing Ultra DMX pro interface.
 This driver support multiple universe specify the options with Port = A or B

-I have only tested the dmx4all device together with a nonoDMX Controler.
+I have only tested the dmx4all device together with a nanoDMX Controler.